cvravi9/Benchmarking_SVCs/Sample_Data_Comparision/README.md

 * The first pdf has snps represented in a venn diagram with the file name *venn2.snps.pdf*.

 * The second pdf has positions represented in a venn diagram with the file name *venn2.positions.pdf*.

-The first vcf file is obtained with the tumor sample purity of 0.7.
-The second vcf file is obtained with the tumor sample purity of 0.5.